Have fun converting grams to cups for commonly used baking ingredients, such as flour, sugar, butter, cocoa powder, and many more.

 Do you like washing dishes?

-Imagine that you have a single set of baking cups and need to measure the flour, milk, butter to make French crepes.
+Imagine that you have a single set of baking cups and need to measure the flour, milk, and butter to make French crepes.

 There are two options here.
 First, you will need to purchase a few measuring cups or wash and dry each cup before measuring the next ingredient.